-The Company's financial instruments consist of cash and cash equivalents, short-term investments, other receivables, accounts payable, accrued liabilities, short-term and long-term debt, redeemable convertible preferred stock warrants, common stock warrants and earnout shares liability.
+The Company's financial instruments consist of cash and cash equivalents, short-term investments, other receivables, accounts payable, accrued liabilities, short-term and long-term debt, redeemable convertible preferred stock, common stock warrants, redeemable convertible preferred stock warrants, common stock warrants and earnout shares liability.
 The carrying amounts of cash and cash equivalents, short-term investments, other receivables, accounts payable, and accrued and other current liabilities approximate their fair values due to the short time to the expected receipt or payment.
 The carrying amount of the Company's short-term debt approximates its fair value as the effective interest rate approximates market rates currently available to the Company.
 Common stock warrants which are initially recorded in equity at the value allocated to them are not subject to remeasurement in subsequent periods.
-At initial recognition, the Company recorded the common stock warrants liabilities and earnout shares liability are subject to remeasurement at each balance sheet date, with changes in fair value recognized as a component of other income, net in the consolidated statements of operations.
+At initial recognition, the Company recorded the common stock warrants liabilities and earnout shares liability on the balance sheet at their fair value.
+The common stock warrants liabilities and earnout shares liability are subject to remeasurement at each balance sheet date, with changes in fair value recognized as a component of other income, net in the consolidated statements of operations.